islavutin/onnxruntime/docs/STVM_EP.md

 There is hyperlink to python notebook with ResNet50 inference.

 ## Known issues
-- Now ONNX runtime can be build on UNIX/Linux system.
-- TVM strongly follows to ops supported by ONNX, but can not support some newest ones.
+- At this moment, EP was verified only on UNIX/Linux systems
-- There can be issue related to compatibility of onnx and Google protobuf. `AttributeError: module 'google.protobuf.internal.containers' has no attribute 'MutableMapping'` error can be caught during `import onnx` in any python scripts for protobuf version >= 3.19.0 and onnx version <= 1.8.1.
+- There can be issue related with compatibility of ONNX and Google protobuf. `AttributeError: module 'google.protobuf.internal.containers' has no attribute 'MutableMapping'` error can be caught during `import onnx` in any python scripts for protobuf version >= 3.19.0 and onnx version <= 1.8.1.
 To resolve the issue Google protobuf and onnx can be reinstalled separately or together due to conflict between onnx and protobuf versions:
 ```
 pip3 uninstall onnx -y
 pip3 install onnx==1.10.1